btspoony/turbine/docs/getting-started/quick-start.md

 ## FAQ

-#### Why should I use the Turbine Engine to build a game?
+#### Why should I use the Turbine to build a game?

-First of all, Turbine is a fully on-chain game engine designed based on the ECS concept([Learn more](../#what-is-ecs-architecture)).
+First of all, Turbine is a fully on-chain game framework designed based on the ECS concept([Learn more](../#what-is-ecs-architecture)).
 This means that it always adheres to the core development concept of separating data from logic.
 It can provide you with good maintainability and scalability when building games, and a good engineering-oriented, easy-to-collaborate development experience.&#x20;

 When you are developing a game, you just need to think step by step: